 Formally known as the YA Room the Teen Zone is taking on a new look.
 This area is specifically for teens ages 13-18, a place they can call their own, hang out with their friends, connect to the free wi-fi, play games or find a good book.

 Lot of fun things happen in the Children's room all year long; storytimes, crafts, games, Lego building, and movies just to name a few.
 There are computers specifically for children, areas for creative play and lots of books.

-The Osgood Public Library provides meeting room space in the lower level of the original Carnegie Building.
+The Osgood Public Library provides meeting room space is in the lower level of the original Carnegie Building.
 This room is provided for individuals or groups on an equitable basis, regardless of the beliefs or affiliations of those who are requesting meeting room use.
 For more information about our meeting room and our policy click the link below.